atrudel/code_synthesis/README.md

 ## Build instructions
 To build this project you need to install Cython
 - `$ pip3 install Cython` (requires root or use a virtualenv)

+Then to compile the module
+- `cd game_of_life && ./compile.sh`

+The last command creates a file called "gol.[some stuff].so" That is our compiled module that you can import in python with `import gol`

+Inside ./game_of_life you can find a sample program